-Muhammad Ali 181 as Part of Andy Warhol’s Larger Body of Work
+Muhammad Ali 181 by Andy Warhol as Part of His Larger Body of Work